fieldtrip/website/reference/ft_combineplanar.md

  Use as
    [data] = ft_combineplanar(cfg, data)
- where data contains an averaged planar gradient ERF or single-trial/averaged TFR.
+ where data contains an averaged planar-gradient ERF or single-trial or averaged TFRs.

  The configuration can contain
    cfg.method         = 'sum', 'svd', 'abssvd', or 'complex' (default = 'sum')